wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OpcUaQuickStart.md

 # OPC UA EDS adapter quick start

-This topic provides a quick start for setting up the OPC UA EDS adapter.
+This topic provides a quick start instructions for setting up the OPC UA EDS adapter.
 You can add a single OPC UA EDS adapter during Edge Data Store installation.
 If you want multiple OPC UA EDS adapters, see [Edge Data Store Configuration](xref:EdgeDataStoreConfiguration) for adding a new component to Edge Data Store.

 The following diagram depicts the data flow of a single OPC UA EDS adapter: